Cosmian/cover_crypt/benches/BENCHMARKS_hybridized.md

-# Benchmarks for CoverCrypt post-quantum implementation
+# Benchmarks for Covercrypt post-quantum implementation

 ## Table of Contents